 British Beer Company: Dark, cozy, and full of locals, it’s an old-style pub good for last call.

-East Bay Grille: Some locals will argue with me this place is overrated, but it’s been my favorite when I’m in town in the last fifteen years.
+East Bay Grille: Some locals with argue with me this place is overrated, but it’s been my favorite when I’m in town the last fifteen years.
 It’s a somewhat upscale choice with full menu of tasty local catches and steaks.
-Service is consistently good, and the new COVID-friendly outdoor bar and massive patio space is wonderful during happy hour, with a light harbor breeze blowing.
+Service is consistently good, and the new COVID-friendly outdoor bar and massive patio space is wonderful during happy hour with a light harbor breeze blowing.

-There’s several options with walkable accommodations right downtown in Plymouth.
+There’s several options with walkable accomodations right downtown in Plymouth, MA.
 Recently I had the pleasure of staying at Hotel 1620, the refurbished and former Radisson.
 The main lobby has a classic New England charm, as do the bar/pub area and other common spaces.
 It’s still used as an events hotel, from conferences to weddings.

 Along Plymouth’s borders

-Plane Jane’s Place at the Plymouth Municipal Airport
+Plane Jane’s Place at the Plymouth, MA Airport

-This is a small airport in Plymouth that services mostly private planes and routes to the cape.
-There’s a fun café right on the tarmac, where you can watch live takeoffs and landings.
+There’s a small airport in Plymouth that services mostly private planes and routes to the cape.
+But there’s a fun café right on the tarmac where you can watch live takeoffs and landings.
 My toddler loves it.
 Grab a super hearty sandwich, or go early for a tasty breakfast.

 Mayflower Brewing and High Limb

-Plymouth has plenty of places to drink, but we like brewery-style libations.
-Mayflower is tucked inside an industrial park, but has a large property.
+There’s plenty of places to drink in Plymouth, but we like brewery-style libations.
+Mayflower is tucked inside an industrial park but has a large property.
 You can try a flight at the bar, or if it’s warm, sit out by the picnic tables.
-Bring the dogs, the kids, and cross your fingers, because sometimes there’s a tasty food truck or two, too.
+Bring the dogs, the kids, and cross your fingers, because sometimes there’s a tasty food truck or two too.

 Rye Tavern

 It’s a little bit of a hike to get to this gem of a restaurant.
 But if you visit during the warmer months, you’ll feel like you stepped into a secret garden.
 Rye Tavern is ideal for a cocktail or a romantic, intimate night out.
-This farm-to-table dining indulgence sources lots of local ingredients, from coastal sea salt to fresh honey from nearby hives.
-The menu is always changing seasonally.
-Enjoy your drinks and dishes out in the garden area and bar, or inside the 1700s tavern on colder days.
+It’s a farm-to-table dining indulgence that sources lots of local ingredients, from coastal sea salt to fresh honey from nearby hives.
+The menu is always changing seasonally, but have your drinks and dishes out in the garden area and bar, or inside the 1700s tavern on colder days.
 Here’s the latest menu.

 Into the woods: Plymouth woods